Zabya Khamis al-Muslimani

-Al-Muslimani was born in Dubai.
+Zabya Khamis al-Muslimani was born in Dubai.
 From 1975 until 1980 she studied philosophy, political science, and literature at Indiana University; from 1982 to 1989 she studied in London.
 She was arrested and jailed in Abu Dhabi in 1987 for publishing "transgressive poetry"; as a result, she has lived in Egypt since 1989.
 Her writing has been anthologized in English.